Introduction to Python

 []

-The number of items with a given value can be obtained using the count()
+The number of items with a specific value can be obtained using the count()

 method.